justinvdm/sig/readme.md

   teardown(s, function() {
     clearInterval(id)
   })

+  return s
 }

 var s = tick()

 var t = then(s, log)

-// this would call the teardown function because of a bottom-up disconnect reset(t)
+// the teardown function would get called here reset(t)

-// this would call the teardown function because `s` gets reset explicitly reset(s)
+// a reconnect occurs at this point since `s` has regained a target, so the setup
+// function would get called here then(s, log)
 ```

 ### `teardown(s, fn)`